Marketing plays an indispensable role in your business’ growth. It is the bridge that connects your products or services to your customers.

 This section is the soul of your marketing plan.
 It gives a bird’s-eye view of how you are going to achieve business goals through marketing.

 Include the objective of your marketing strategy, the tactics and activities you will undertake, and what will be success metrics for the same.

 Also, add the schedule or timeline related to review or tracking and the budget of these initiatives.

 Lastly, don’t forget to add the links to supporting documents.
 You should link the documents that have contributed to the marketing plan as well as will take the plan further to execution.

-Adding these links will help you or any reader of your document easily access the details of each aspect in the plan.
+Adding these links will help you or any reader of your document easily access the details of each aspect of the plan.

 Writing a marketing plan is essential to support your business growth.
 The marketing plan helps you visualize, organize, and focus your marketing efforts to achieve your business goals.

 Some of the important components of the marketing plan are:

 - Market research